Carter had come up against a unique hurdle.

 The other young coworker chewed on his lip briefly before offering up, “Do you think we could go see hi-er, em?
 We’re with UCL.”

 Carter shook her head once more and shrugged, “We can’t have any contact with the patients we are studying for a whole bunch of really arcane rules.
-It’s against the rules, in short.”
+It’s against the regulations, in short.”

 “But what about the theater troupe?”